Name: Tasha Coble Ginn

 What three words would your community, family or friends use to describe you?

-What educator influenced or inspired you and why?
+What educator (school leader, teacher, etc.) influenced or inspired you and why?

 My first grade teacher, Mrs. Fannie Davis (Fort Worth ISD), remains the most influential educator I have encountered.
 She taught me the meaning of educational equity before I knew what it was.
 I strongly believe the foundation she set for me continues to show up in my work as a continuous learner and educator.